 Augusta, Maine 04330-0017

 There is a maximum emissions testing fee set by the Maine State Police, Motor Vehicle Inspection Unit.
 The fee varies by type of vehicle and date of purchase.
-See Emissions Fees for details.
+See Emissions Fees

 If your vehicle fails the emissions test, you must have the vehicle repaired in 60 days, after which it must pass the after repairs emissions test.
 The vehicle can be repaired at the station or elsewhere.
 Some stations offer discounts or "no-pass, no-pay" deals at the station owner's discretion.